Emergency Medicine Eligibility

 Emergency Medicine-Specific Requirements:

 - All applicants must have completed residency training in a program approved by the Accreditation Council of Graduate Medical Education (ACGME) or the American Osteopathic Association (AOA) and deemed acceptable to the Board of Certification in Emergency Medicine (BCEM).
 Such training must include substantial and identifiable training in Emergency Medicine as determined by the Board of Certification in Emergency Medicine and approved by the ABPS.
-The ABPS also accepts all residencies accepted by the Royal College of Physicians and Surgeons of Canada (RCPSC) and The College of Family Physicians of Canada (CFPC), including approved residencies outside Canada.
+The ABPS also accepts all residencies approved by the Royal College of Physicians and Surgeons of Canada (RCPSC) and The College of Family Physicians of Canada (CFPC), including approved residencies outside Canada.

 - Be certified on the “Provider” level in the Advanced Cardiac Life Support (ACLS) program, Advanced Trauma Life Support (ATLS) program, and Pediatric Advanced Life Support (PALS) program.
 NOTE: ACLS, ATLS, and PALS do not have to be current at the time of submitting the application, but must be current as of the exam administration window and on file 30 days prior to taking the examination.

 - Be qualified under one (3A, 3B, or 3C) of the following: